bitmeal/fission/README.md

 ```bash
 docker run -it mycontainer -- /bin/sh
 ```
-When running an auxiliary process, your main process' output will be hidden and logged to `/var/log/app/`, while additionally forwarding *stderr* to screen.
-To disable *stderr* forwarding, configure **fission init** as silent (see *services* section).
+When running an auxiliary process, your main process' output will be logged to `/var/log/app/`, while additionally forwarding *stderr* to screen.
+To disable *stderr* forwarding, configure **fission init** to silence stderr (see *services* section).

 ## services
 Service supervision is provided by `runit` and its `runsvdir`.
 Configure your services as a dictionary under the key `services` in `fission.json`. `runit` compatible configurations will automatically be generated when calling `fission`.